jarviscanada/jarvis_data_eng_FraserRaney/spark/README.md

 - `Azure Databricks 16.4`, a managed cloud platform for running Spark workloads.

-- Azure infrastructure for scalable cloud-based data engineering environments.
+- `Azure SQL Database` for scalable cloud-based data engineering storage.

 By migrating the original single-machine workflow to a distributed Spark-based architecture, this project demonstrates how organizations can scale customer analytics pipelines to handle larger datasets and support enterprise-level data strategies.